Juan Carlos Goyeneche: Italy and Spain

 Soon after the Himmler meeting Goyeneche left Germany and briefly returned to Spain to have lunch with Ramón Serrano Súñer.
 He informed the Spanish Foreign Minister that he intended to return to Rome to host a conference at which Catholic delegates from across Europe would meet to discuss how they could "integrate the Christian order in the New Order".

 Returning to Rome he held a series of meetings with Monsignor Giovanni Montini as well as two more with Pius XII before eventually meeting Benito Mussolini.
 Goyeneche obtained a number of concessions from the Italian dictator, including a pledge to support Argentina's claim to the Falklands and a guarantee that he would obtain the same unequivocal support from Germany and Japan.
 Mussolini also publicly supported a plan to overthrow President Ramón Castillo and the 1943 Argentine coup d'état followed quickly after this pronouncement.
 Goyeneche also sought and received a guarantee from Mussolini that the Axis powers had no desire to end Argentine independence or that of any Latin American state, a common claim of Allied propaganda in the region.
 Mussolini also intimated that whatever shape South America would take after an Axis victory he envisaged Argentina as being the leading power.

-Goyeneche spent the final months of the war in Spain and from his base in Cadiz he was in contact with Himmler until near the end.
+Goyeneche spent the final months of the war in Spain and from his base in Cádiz he was in contact with Himmler until near the end.
 Indeed, it has been claimed that Goyeneche facilitated communication between Himmler and Peron at this stage.